-By default, both client-server and inter cluster communication take place on the IP that is available as
+By default, both client-server and inter-cluster communication takes place on the IP that is available as

-If one node is part of multiple clusters, note that any IP changed will be reflected on all clusters and the configuration file will be updated accordingly.
+If one node is part of multiple clusters, note that any IP change will be reflected on all clusters and the configuration file will be updated accordingly.

-Command line tools provided by NCache communicate with NCache server on
+Command line tools provided by NCache communicate with the NCache server on